 A holder of Enable common units may also recognize gain or loss pursuant to the LP Merger in certain other situations.
 If the LP Merger were to be recharacterized by the IRS, and a court were to sustain such recharacterization, a holder of Enable common units could recognize gain or loss in a "disguised sale" under Section 707 of the Code if the holder were to have contributed cash or other property to Enable after the signing date of the merger agreement and prior to the effective time.
-Further, while under current law we generally do not expect holders of Enable common units to be subject to withholding as a result of the transactions contemplated by the merger agreement, a holder of Enable common units whose Energy Transfer common units are deemed to be sold to fulfill withholding obligations should recognize gain equal to the excess of the fair market value of the Energy Transfer common units which are deemed to be sold over the holder's adjusted tax basis in such Energy Transfer common units.
+Further, while under current law we generally do not expect holders of Enable common units to be subject to withholding as a result of the transactions contemplated by the merger agreement, a holder of Enable common units whose Energy Transfer common units are deemed to be sold to fulfill withholding obligations should recognize gain equal to the excess of the fair market value of the Energy Transfer common units which are deemed to be sold over the holder's adjusted tax basis in such Energy Transfer common units or loss equal to the excess of the holder's adjusted tax basis in such Energy Transfer common units over the fair market value of such common units.
 In addition, a non-U.S. person that beneficially owns or has beneficially owned at any time in the five-year period ending on the closing date of the Merger more than five percent of the total Enable common units will recognize gain or loss pursuant to the LP Merger.
 The amount and effect of any gain or loss that may be recognized by a holder of Enable common units will depend on such holder's particular situation, including the ability of such holder to utilize any suspended passive losses.